-How to Gain More Energy: Lethargy is a subtle attacker on your energy.
+How to Gain More Energy: Lethargy is a subtle attack on your energy.
 It can sneak up on you without your being fully aware of it until it has taken hold.
 This might be even more of a problem in current times.
 Many regular schedules have been thrown away.
-A life spent involved with actions that you found boosted your energy levels might not be your ‘new normal.’
+A life involved with actions that you found boosted your energy levels might not be your ‘new normal.’

 If part of your energy seems to have dissipated recently, here is a range of simple actions you can take to help give it a timely boost.

 Rehydrate and Replenish

 If you are dehydrated, then you can feel slow and sluggish.
 So, refill your water levels regularly.
 But it’s also important to always appreciate what you put into your body.
 Taking the time to understand a product’s nutrition label is an important starting point.
 Avoiding refined carbs, which tend to be low in fiber and nutrients, and minimizing sugar intake is essential.
-For example, a drink that can offer energy benefits can also have very high sugar content when rehydrating.
+For example, a drink that can offer energy benefits can also have a very high sugar content when rehydrating.

 You’ll appreciate that replenishing essential nutrients can also help counter weariness.
 For example, eating a handful of nuts (provided you are not allergic) offers a nutritious boost.
 Other tastes, perhaps a personal favorite, can offer a self-boost.
 For some people, peppermint is an example of this.

 Other snacks, especially if they offer a combination of slow-burn carbohydrates and protein, can boost energy and lower blood sugar levels over some time.
 Think of eggs, peanut butter, granola, beautiful fresh fruit, and berries as possibilities.